Top Attractions in Rome, Italy

 Hop on Hop off Bus and Explore the Entire City of Rome in a Day!

 One of the best ways of getting around the city, if you’re looking for a well-rounded tour of Rome’s top attractions, is the Hop on Hop off Bus.
-The tickets for the buses are available at multiple booths on almost every street around the city.
+The bus tickets are available at multiple booths on almost every street around the city.
 You can pick a one-day, two-day or three-day ticket to enjoy as many attractions as you can since you can hop off the bus at any of its stops to explore for as long as you like and then hop back on to head to the next attraction on the map (hence the name of the bus).

 Among the attractions included in the trip (depending on where you start the tour) are Basilica Santa Maria Maggiore, Colosseum, Circus Maximus, Piazza Venezia, Vatican, Spanish Steps, Trevi Fountain, Porta San Sebastiano, Catacombs and Church of San Sebastiano, Caffarella Park, Domine Quo Vadis, Baths of Caracalla.

 The full regular tour takes around one hour and forty minutes if you stay on the bus during the whole thing.
 The buses work around the clock from 9 am to 9 pm.
 Tickets for the one-day tours are 32 Euros for adults and 21 for children.
 The two-day ticket costs 39 Euros for adults and 25 for children, while the three-day ticket costs 48 Euros for adults and 33 for children.
-You can also save some money by booking a “family ticket” for two adults and two children that cost 85 for one day, 103 for two days and 129 for three days.
-The buses also offer walking tours, if requested.
+You can also save some money by booking a “family ticket” for two adults and two children that costs 85 for one day, 103 for two days and 129 for three days.
+The buses also offer walking tours if requested.

 Electric Uber Bike around Rome